 Bob Books Reading Magic #1

-Bob Books #1-Reading Magic is an educational experience that will teach your young children early phonics.
+Bob Books Reading Magic #1 is an educational app that will teach your young children early phonics.
 This app teaches the sounds that letters make and how to combine them to make short words.
 Drag the letters for the given word to the proper place below the picture, while the app sounds out the letters and reads the word aloud.
 Children's efforts will be rewarded when the black and white screen transforms to color and the drawings become animated.

 Bob Books Reading Magic #2

 Bob Books Reading Magic #2 is an interactive book app that uses spelling, repetition, and phonics to build beginning reading skills.
 Each 12-page book can be played at 4 different difficulty levels — beginning readers drag and drop letters to match words while the app sounds out the letters and reads the word aloud, more advanced readers select letters on their own.
 Children's efforts are rewarded when the black and white illustration fill with color and become animated.

 Chicktionary is a chicken themed spelling and vocabulary-building word game.
 Children create as many words as possible out of seven letters.
 Completed words can be tapped to view their definition.
 There are multiple levels and children can choose a timed or untimed mode. *Note: This is a noisy app — incorrect words receive scolding squawks.

 Clifford's BE BIG with Words, from PBS Kids, is a spelling app that helps children practice spelling three letter words.
 Kids are guided toward spelling words by choosing from a selection of letters.
 Once a word is completed each letter is read out loud.
 Additionally, each word is pronounced showing kids the connection between sounds, words and their spellings — building an understanding of words through alphabetic and phonemic awareness.
 No need to worry about spelling mistakes — the app is designed so that whatever letter kids choose will spell a word.